PSUmodeling/Cycles-global-simulation-database/README.md

 ## Weather file archives

-Weather file archives are stored in the `weather` directory.
+Weather file archives are stored in the `weather_3.1` directory.
 The `NLDAS_CONUS_1979-2022.7z` archive contains 52,476 Cycles weather files for the CONUS region, generated from the primary forcing data for Phase 2 of the North American Land Data Assimilation System (NLDAS-2).
-The `GLDAS_2000-2022.7z` archive contains all 47221 Cycles weather files that appear in the global look-up tables, generated from the primary forcing data for the Global Land Data Assimilation System (GLDAS).
+The `GLDAS_2000-2022.7z` archive contains all 47,216 Cycles weather files that appear in the global look-up tables, generated from the primary forcing data for the Global Land Data Assimilation System (GLDAS).
 The weather files follow the naming convention `[LDAS]_[lat][N or S]_[lon][E or W].weather`, where `[LDAS]` can be either GLDAS or NLDAS, and `[lat]` and `[lon]` refer to the latitude and longitude of the corresponding grids.